Emmotes/ic_spoilers/docs/thayan_enclave.md

 This is a new feature that we currently know very little about.
 All we really have are a few text key defines.

 From the text it seems that Corrupted Gems will be collectible by killing "Red Wizards" during "Emergence" Events.
-These will be able to be spent on "Marvelous Support Pigment" (dyes?) which increase damage when placed on epic equipment.
+These will be able to be spent on "Marvelous Support Pigment" (dyes?) which increase damage when placed on epic / legendary equipment.

 Beyond that - there's nothing else to go on yet.
 Certainly no date.